georgemarsh1809/InfoSumTask/README.md

-This is a prototype of a full-stack URL Shortener application, using FastAPI and React.
+This is a simple CSV comparison web app, using FastAPI and React.

 ### 🔧 Setup: